 - Pack sizes were changed to discourage the practice of decanting

 - A new global labeling standard was introduced

-- Paraquat formulations were given three 'safening' agents to avoid accidental ingestion and to deter misuse:
+- Paraquat formulations were given three 'safening' agents to reduce the incidence and severity of accidental ingestion:

 - blue dye

 - alerting agent (a strong and deterring odor)

 - emetic (to induce vomiting).

 The combination of these measures has helped address the problem of accidental ingestion.